Brewhouse Setup: A Comprehensive Guide

 The Brewing Equipment You Need to Open a Brewery

-The second section is the cellar, also known as the &#;cold side&#;.
-This is where fermentation, conditioning, dry hopping, and everything else that happens as wort becomes beer takes place.
-Most brewery equipment falls into one of these two sections, with a few exceptions.
+The second section, known as the cellar or 'cold side,' is where fermentation, conditioning, dry-hopping, and all processes that transform wort into beer occur.
+Most brewery equipment will belong to one of these sections, with certain exceptions.

 Brewhouse (hot side) essentials

-The brewhouse consists of various heated vessels, with pumps to transport the wort.
+The brewhouse consists of several heated vessels along with pumps for transporting the wort.

 Heat source

-The first decision to make is how you will heat your brewing vessels.
-The most common methods are:
+The primary decision involves how you plan to heat your brewing vessels.
+The most common methods include:

 Steam